U.S. troops who repelled Russian mercenaries prepare for more attacks

 "Those artillery rounds could have landed and killed Americans, and that's why we continue to prepare our defenses," said Braga, the director of operations for the U.S.-led anti-Islamic State coalition.

-Only steps away sits a sprawling oil and gas refinery that American forces captured from ISIS last year and that is just beginning to hum with life again.
+Only steps away sits a sprawling oil and gas refinery that U.S.-backed forces captured from ISIS last year and that is just beginning to hum with life again.

 Braga's forces repelled the surprise assault from the pro-Bashar al-Assad fighters and the Russian private military contractors.
 The Feb.
 7 clash was the first time in 50 years that Americans and Russians have engaged in direct combat.

-Note: CORRECTION (March 17, 2018, 4:10 p.m.
-ET): A previous version of this article referred imprecisely to the fighters who died in the attack.
-Although between 200 and 300 fighters died in the attack, not all of them were mercenaries employed by a Russian contracting firm.